Submissions

 - How to check a revision report and submit a revised version of a manuscript

-How to register with Materiales de Construcción
+How to register at Materiales de Construcción

-1.- On the journal's website, press the ‘Register’ button:
+1.- On the journal's website, click on the link "Register":

 In subsequent logins, you will be taken to your user dashboard.
 There press the ‘New Submission’ button to submit a new article.
 You will be shown any articles received and in process under the ‘My Queue’ tab):

-3.- As you will see on the new submissions page, submitting a manuscript is a four-stage process, in addition to a final section with information on follow-up.
+3.- As you will see on the new submissions page, submitting a manuscript is a four-stage process, in addition to a final section with information on follow-up:

 3.1.- "1.
 Start"